Hiking information board

 Up Badener Höhe mountain: 13km, total ascent 330 m: mainly on wide, easy-under-foot forest tracks to Baden-Baden’s highest point and inside the Black Forest National Park.

-Route to Rote Lache (pass, restaurant) and to Betende Hände memorial plaque: 9 km, total ascent 260 m, a peaceful route.
+Route to the Rote Lache (pass, restaurant) and the Praying Hands memorial plaque: 9 km, total ascent 260 m, a peaceful route.

-Covering an area of 7,500 hectares, Baden-Baden’s municipal forest is one of Germany’s biggest areas of publicly-owned forest and is first and foremost intended as a place of recreation for visitors to it.
-The goal of ensuring that you enjoy your time here and of preserving the forest for future generations can only be achieved if we show consideration for each other‘s needs and respect the plants and animals living here.
+Covering an area of 7,500 hectares, Baden-Baden’s municipal forest is one of Germany’s largest publicly-owned forests, primarily serving as a place of recreation for all visitors.
+Ensuring that you have an enjoyable experience while preserving the forest for future generations can only be achieved if we all respect one another's needs and care for the plants and animals that call this forest home.

-We therefore ask you not to leave the paths and to keep your dogs on a lead.
-We ask mountain-bikers to only use tracks which are at least two meters wide, or the specially designated mountain-bike trails.
-Please ride carefully.
+We kindly ask that you stay on the designated paths and keep your dogs on a lead.
+Mountain bikers are requested to use only tracks that are at least two meters wide or the specially designated mountain-bike trails.
+Please ride with care.

-Along with your happy memories, please also take your rubbish with you when you leave.
+As you take home wonderful memories, please also take your rubbish with you.